programmer588175/cc-improved/README.md

 # Versions
 0.1: added, with fixed number function (shows "exact" values) (March 4, 2019)

-0.1.1: Lucky digit/number/payout fix, levels must be divisible by the value (I did this so that you can get the upgrade past 9 quadrillion) (March 5, 2019)
+0.1.1: Lucky digit/number/payout fix, prestige levels must be divisible by the value instead of ending in it.
+(I did this so that you can get the upgrade past 9 quadrillion.
+Numbers cannot end in 7 past 9 quadrillion due to floating point) (March 5, 2019)
 # To Do
 Fix the page not loading.
 WHY IS THIS UNPLAYABLE 90% OF THE TIME?